hebrides/intern-training/README.md

 README: Technically, the client part of a web app can be written in HTML, _without CSS, or JavaScript_; however, doing so severely constrains the application's user experience.
 Try this out to help yourself only if you're having trouble grasping fundamentals.

-README: Web developers usually master one web client _framework_, so should you.
+README: Web developers usually master at least one web client _framework_, so should you.

 README: Frameworks, in general, are software tools developers use to reduce development time.
 Frameworks simplify code structures and separate concerns, making teamwork easier and improving source maintainability.